MultiverseLearningProducts/swe/src/mod3/wk2/day3.md

 *   Describe the primary similarities and differences between Waterfall and Agile software development methods.
 *   List and describe in outline different agile software development methodologies, including Scrum; Kanban; Extreme Programming (XP); Test Driven Development (TDD).
 *   List and describe in outline different software development methods and approaches including [Unified Process (UP)](https://sceweb.uhcl.edu/helm/RationalUnifiedProcess/); V-model; Spiral; Lean; DevOps.
+*   Recognise that business, market and information needs may lead to the  development of very different software, whilst using similar software development methodologies.
+*   Explain the different business and market contexts that lead to different approaches to software development, including:
+     Characteristics of market sectors and segments; Business drivers and desired outcomes; Market risk; Operational risk; Legal and regulatory requirements
+*   Distinguish advantages and disadvantages of using either waterfall or agile software development methods based on the factors listed above in a given scenario.

 ## Lean software development
 Lean has its roots in manufacturing and is a set of techniques for cutting waste and doing things 'just in time'.